-The device includes two control functions which must be satisfied in order to obtain data at the outputs.
+The device has two control functions which must be satisfied in order to obtain data at the outputs.
 CE# is the power control and should be used for device selection.
 OE# is the output control and should be used to gate data to the output pins if the device is selected.
 The device is power-up in an asynchronous read mode.
-In the asynchronous mode the device includes two control functions which must be satisfied in order to obtain data at the outputs.
+In the asynchronous mode the device has two control functions which must be satisfied in order to obtain data at the outputs.
 CE# is the power control and should be used for device selection.
 OE# is the output control and should be used to gate data to the output pins if the device is selected.

 Address access time (t{ACC}) is equal to the delay from stable addresses to valid output data.
 The chip enable access time (t{CE}) is the delay from the stable addresses and stable CE# to valid data at the output pins.
-The output enable access time is the delay from the falling edge of OE# to valid data at the output pins (assuming the addresses are stable for at least t{ACC} - t{OE} time).
+The output enable access time is the delay from the falling edge of OE# to valid data at the output pins (assuming the addresses have been stable for at least t{ACC} - t{OE} time).

-Note: Operation is shown for the 32-bit data bus.
+6. Note: Operation is shown for the 32-bit data bus.
+For the 16-bit data bus, A-1 is required.

-Figure I. Asynchronous Read Operation
+Figure 1.
+Asynchronous Read Operation